QGEP/docs/ro/_sources/user-guide/editing/editing.txt

 .. attention:: If there is snapping from reach to reach, you will get not the expected result, if the first reach snaps to a second reach, and afterwards this second reach snaps to a node or a third reach, so there is no more graphical connection between reach 1 and reach 2.

-Working with codes of valuelist
+Working with codes of value list
 -------------------------------

-* The values of fields with valuelist are stored in the database with codes.
+* The values of fields with value list are stored in the database with codes.

- .. note:: The codes are unique, also if there is the same text in different valuelists.
+ .. note:: The codes are unique, also if there is the same text in different value lists.
 E.g. the code for "rain_wastewater" in the vl_channel_usage_current and in the vl_channel_usage_planned is different.

 * In a qgep project with correct configuration you see in the table view or the form view the values in your language and not the codes.
 * But if you want to define a selection by expression or if you want to define a rule-based symbology for your layer, you have to know the codes or you use the following expression: **represent_value("field")**